 Think of each of those pages as a doorway through which a visitor might enter.
 Here are some examples of landing page subjects:

 You can also create separate, distinct landing pages for different buyer personas.
 Perhaps the industrial adhesive your company makes can be used in military equipment, car engines and computer hard drives.
-Each of those applications targets a specific market and deserves its own wholly focused landing page.
+Each of those applications targets a specific market and deserves its own focused landing page.

 Dedicate a full page to each of those topics and you’ll attract visitors interested in that specific niche.
 Furthermore, by highlighting each subject individually, you look like a specialist in that area, which is an effective marketing strategy.

-A landing page is any page that gets traffic from anywhere other than the pages of your website.
+A landing page is any page that gets traffic from anywhere other than the main pages of your website.
 It’s most commonly associated with search engine results and pay-per-click ads like Google Adwords, which allow you to direct traffic to a specific URL (web address) targeted to those visitors.

 The ideal landing page should have limited options.
 Features like the navigation menu, side bar, and links to internal pages will distract from the purpose of your landing page.
 Landing pages increase conversions by focusing on a singular marketing objective.
+So keep it simple!

 The objective of a landing page is lead generation.
 You want visitors to contact you for information or give you at least one valuable piece of data – their email address.
-Since most buyers don’t reach for their wallet the first time they learn of a product or service, getting their email address provides you with an opportunity to contact them again and eventually convert them into a customer.
+Since most buyers don’t reach for their wallet the first time they learn of a product or service, getting their email address provides you with an opportunity to contact them again with targeted marketing and eventually convert them into a customer.

 I just wanted to say thanks.
 I looked over the website copy again, and I couldn't be happier with your work.
 You nailed it!
 Suffice to say, you talk a great game but you back it up 100%.

 Now that you know the elements of an effective landing page, you may be excited to write your own.
-However, if you’d prefer to hire a professional copywriter, one who knows how to get results with compelling landing page content, I hope you’ll contact me, Susan Greene, freelance copywriter.
+However, if you’d prefer to hire a professional copywriter, one who knows how to get results with captivating landing page content, I hope you’ll contact me, Susan Greene, freelance copywriter.

 I’m based in Orlando, Florida but work with businesses across the U.S. and the world in a wide variety of industries.
 I offer powerful, landing page copy at affordable rates, ensuring a solid return on investment.